kurtosis-tech/kardinal/README.md

 ## Quick start with a demo application

+If you already have your own application in mind, check out [our docs](https://kardinal.dev/docs/getting-started/install).

-### Want to try it out without installing anything?
+#### Want to try it out without installing anything?

 Visit the [Kardinal playground](https://github.com/kurtosis-tech/kardinal-playground/) to experience a simple demonstration of how Kardinal can enhance your dev flow.

 ### Prerequisites

-If you already have your own application in mind, check out our docs regarding [running on your own application](https://kardinal.dev/docs/getting-started/install).

 Before getting started make sure you have the following installed: